enetheru/gdtask-project/README.md

 I just wanted a nice interface for creating tasks that I was used to from UniTask, so I thought how hard can it be to just whip something up for myself.

-Its probably trash level code, but so long as it works for me thats ok.
+Its probably trash level code, but so long as it works for me that's ok.

 ## Features